arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 ### Modulino® Pixels

 The Modulino® Pixels includes eight LC8822-2020 RGB LEDs and uses the STM32C011F4 chip for digital communication, perfect for creating colorful displays and lighting effects in your projects.
-All of the Modulino® nodes that use dedicated I2C interface controllers have the footprints to provide the option to mount I2C pullups, but no pullups are mounted.
+All of the Modulino® nodes that use dedicated I2C interface controllers have the footprints to provide the option to mount I2C pullup resistors, but no resistors are mounted.

 #### Technical Specifications